CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/BeginnerSegmentationPlugins.md

 ### Grab the Runilastik plugin

-1. Download [the plugin](https://github.com/CellProfiler/CellProfiler-plugins/blob/master/active_plugins/runilastik.py) into a folder on your local computer.
+1. Download [the Runilastik plugin](https://github.com/CellProfiler/CellProfiler-plugins/blob/master/active_plugins/runilastik.py) into a folder on your local computer.
 As stated above, we strongly suggest a folder that contains ONLY plugins.
 1. In CellProfiler's File -> Preferences menu (CellProfiler -> Preferences in Mac), set the `CellProfiler plugins directory` to the folder containing the plugin.
 1. Close and reopen CellProfiler in order to be able to load the plugin.